A Framework for Transceiver Designs for Multi-Hop Communications with Covariance Shaping Constraints: Problem Formulation

 In summary, the optimization problem of transceiver designs can be formulated as follows where ${f}(\bullet)$ is a matrix-monotone increasing function.
 The final two constraints come from the fact that ${\bf{B}}$ is a strictly lower triangular matrix.

 It is obvious that there is no constraint on the equalizer ${\bf{G}}$.
-Thus for the optimal equalizer we can simply differentiate the trace of (\ref{MSE_final}) with respect to ${\bf{G}}$ and then obtain the linear minimum mean square error (LMMSE) equalizer which has the following property \cite{Kay93} Because ${f}(\bullet)$ is matrix-monotone increasing function, (\ref{G_OPT}) implies that ${\bf{G}}_{\rm{LMMSE}}$ minimizes the objective function in (\ref{original_optimization}).
+Thus for the optimal equalizer we can simply differentiate the trace of (\ref{MSE_final}) with respect to ${\bf{G}}$ and then obtain the linear minimum mean square error (LMMSE) equalizer \cite[P.344]{Kay93} which has the following property \cite{Palomar03} Because ${f}(\bullet)$ is matrix-monotone increasing function, (\ref{G_OPT}) implies that ${\bf{G}}_{\rm{LMMSE}}$ minimizes the objective function in (\ref{original_optimization}).
 Plugging the optimal equalizer of (\ref{G}) into (\ref{MSE_final}), we directly have where the inner term on the righthand side is just the MSE matrix derived for linear transceivers

 For multi-hop AF MIMO relaying systems, the received signal at the $k^{\rm{th}}$ relay node depends on the forwarding matrices at all preceding relays, and it makes the power allocations at different relays couple with each other.
 In order to simplify the problem substantially, we first define the following new variable in terms of ${\bf{P}}_k$: where ${\bf{Q}}_k$ is an unknown unitary matrix.
 The introduction of ${\bf{Q}}_k$ comes from the fact that for a positive semi-definite matrix ${\bf{M}}$, its square roots generally has the form ${\bf{M}}^{1/2}{\bf{Q}}$ where ${\bf{Q}}$ is a unitary matrix.
 Note that at the source node ${\bf{F}}_1=\sigma_{{\bf{a}}}{\bf{P}}_1{\bf{Q}}_1^{\rm{H}}$.
-Meanwhile, with the new variables ${\bf{F}}_k$, the corresponding transmit covariance matrix at the $k^{\rm{th}}$ node can be rewritten as
+Meanwhile, with the new variables ${\bf{F}}_k$, the corresponding transmit covariance matrix at the $k^{\rm{th}}$ node can be rewritten as based on which there will no coupled variables in the constraints.

 With the new definition in (\ref{F_definition}), the matrix ${\boldsymbol { \Phi}}_{\rm{LMMSE}}(\{{\bf{Q}}_k\},\{{\bf{F}_k}\})$ is transformed to be a more compact formulation

 It is obvious that with the new variables ${\bf{F}}_k$'s, the constraints become independent with each other.
 Putting (\ref{constraint}) and (\ref{MSE_Matrix_M}) into the original optimization (\ref{original_optimization}), the transceiver design problem can be reformulated as